Scared For Life To Go Back To "Normal"? You're Not Alone

 Advertisement

-Hall is also worried about this return to socializing.
+Hall is also worried about this return to socialising.
 "I've always been a homebody, but I've grown to treasure it all the more.
 I just don't know how I'll be comfortable out in the world," she says.
-Dr. Hung assumes it will be a little awkward for many of us at first, but says that acknowledging the readjustment period will help us to normalize and navigate the struggle.
+Dr Hung assumes it will be a little awkward for many of us at first, but says that acknowledging the readjustment period will help us to normalise and navigate the struggle.

 Advertisement